Pajamajoker/LLaVA_CXRay-Multimodal-Lang-Model/README.md

 ### Install Dependencies
-Before you begin, make sure you have PyTorch installed.
-After confirming that PyTorch is installed, you can install the additional required dependencies.
-Run the following command in your terminal or command prompt:
+Make sure you have PyTorch installed.
+After that, you can install the additional required dependencies.
+Run the command in your terminal:
 ```python
 pip install transformers sentencepiece protobuf pillow
 ```